 Introduction

 The Intelligent Analytical System is a complete end-to-end predictive analytical solution.
-It is completely built on the AWS platform with fast data processing capability, scalability, reliability, an accurate predictive analysis, and a connected App.
+It is completely built on the AWS platform with fast data processing capability, scalability, reliability, an accurate predictive analysis, and a connected application.
 It leverages AWS Services and third-party solutions from AWS Marketplace.

 The Intelligent Analytical System consists of 3 projects, including a prerequisite setup.
 The projects must be followed sequentially to setup, configure, and execute the end-to-end processes.